scribe-security/docs/docs/CLI/valint/README.md

 Verification flow for `attestations` which are signed evidence formats includes PKI and identity verification as well as policy verification. <br />
 Verification flow for `statements` that are unsigned evidence includes policy verification only. <br />

-> Evidence must be available locally (on disc), remotly on a OCI registry or through Scribe service.
+> Evidence must be available locall on a remote OCI registry or using Scribe service.

 > By default, the evidence is read from `~/.cache/valint/`, use `--output-file` or `--output-directory` to customize the evidence output location.